Perry High School (Perry, Ohio)

 Perry High School is a public high school located in Perry, Ohio, United States.
 It is the only high school in the Perry Local School District.
-Perry High School is located next to the middle school and Eelementary school.
+Perry High School is located next to the middle school and Elementary school.
 The school's athletic teams are nicknamed the Pirates and compete in the Chagrin Valley Conference.

 Athletics

 State championships

 Perry High School alumni hold many individual state championships, including: